locationtech/geomesa/docs/user/datastores/index_config.rst

 prefixing will not work correctly.
 E.g., if the data has numbers in the range 8000-9000, specifying ``[8-9][0-9]`` will not split the data properly.
 Instead, trailing zeros should be added to reach the appropriate length, e.g. ``[8-9][0-9][0][0]``.

+For attribute indices with secondary date indexing, each attribute pattern can be further refined with a date pattern, using the suffix ``date-range``.
+For the example above, you could have any or all of ``attr.name.date-range``, ``attr.name.date-range2`` and ``attr.name.date-range3``.
+The date range is expected to take the form of ``begin-date/end-date/number of splits``, and dates are specified in the form ``yyyy-MM-dd``, e.g.
+``2020-01-01/2023-01-01/8``.
+Note that this is mainly useful with low-cardinality attributes, as due to the way secondary indexing works, date suffixes are only useful after full keys.
+Continuing the example, ``attr.name.pattern:[a][l][i][c][e],attr.name.date-range:2020-01-01/2023-01-01/8`` would effectively partition an index where everyone is named Alice, but ``attr.name.pattern:[a-z],attr.name.date-range:2020-01-01/2023-01-01/8`` would not be effective unless everyone had a single-letter name.

 Full Example
 ++++++++++++